wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/running-jmeter-corda.md

 ### Connecting to remote JMeter servers

-The default JMeter properties file in the Corda JMeter JAR assumes that 5 instances of JMeter server are running on hosts that can be reached via SSH tunnels.
+The default JMeter properties file in the Corda JMeter `.jar` assumes that 5 instances of JMeter server are running on hosts that can be reached via SSH tunnels.
 When using the run remotely function in the GUI, JMeter will try to connect to the hosts listed in its properties file.